shellyHBG/php-composer-practice/README.md

 # php-composer-practice
-Here is a practicing project of appling php composer.
+Here is a practicing project of applying php composer.

 ## how to include packages/files
         require 'vendor/autoload.php';